background 0background 1background 2background 3

 Chart showing staff commute mode split, based on the results of an annual commuter survey

 According to the CSU Transportation and Parking Policy, campuses shall use and promote transportation options that have the lowest total cost of ownership, lowest carbon emissions and best fit for regional transportation needs to mitigate congestion and pollution while maintaining access to campus.
-The Office of Sustainability works closely with Parking and Commuter Services and regional partners to improve transportation infrastructure, to deploy education and outreach campaigns, and to develop alternative transportation programs.
+The Office of Sustainability works with Transportation and Parking Services and regional partners to improve transportation infrastructure, to deploy education and outreach campaigns, and to develop alternative transportation programs.
 In 2025 Humboldt was recognized as a Bicycle Friendly Business (Silver) by the League of American Bicyclists.

 Goals